 Consider these items when determining if the range of an Electric Vehicle fits your needs:

-2. If you own two vehicles, your local driving can be in the electric car, and you can use a second hybrid or gas vehicle for longer distance drives.
-Using an EV this way will save a lot of wear and tear on your long range vehicle.
+If you own two vehicles, your local driving can be in the electric car, and you can use a second hybrid or gas vehicle for long-distance drives.
+Using an EV this way will save a lot of wear and tear on your long-range vehicle.

-3. If you can wait for the longer range EVs (Chevy BOLT, Tesla Model 3) to come out, you can largely avoid the range issue.
+If you can wait for the longer-range EVs (Chevy BOLT, Tesla Model 3) to come out, you can largely avoid the range issue

-4. Consider a Plug In Hybrid Vehicle.
-Use your electric motor for around town driving, and have the back up of gas powered engine for longer trips.
+Consider a Plug-In Hybrid Vehicle.
+Use your electric motor for around-town driving, and have the backup of a gas-powered engine for longer trips.
 This is a more complex machine, as it is powered by both an electric motor and a gas engine, and maintenance costs can reflect that complexity.

 Leasing is an option!
 Consider this option if you would like to try out an all-electric vehicle before you purchase one.